alissa-huskey/python-class/docs/lessons/in-depth/oop.md

   main()
 ```

-There are a lot of similarites between each of our pets, aren't there?
+There are a lot of similarities between each of our pets, aren't there?
 Each one
 has a `name`, a `weight`, a `pic` and an `is_hungry` value.

 In this lesson we'll rewrite that using object oriented programming, staring by